DanielAraldi/aero-ui/packages/ui/README.md

 ### Spinner 🌀

 The `Spinner` component is a simple component that can be used during the app's loading.
-It is a simple loading component, totally different of the `ActivityIndicator`.
+It is a simple loading component in iOS.
+Still, in Android, it is an `ActivityIndicator` because we use border specific border colors to create the `Spinner` component that on Android doesn't work correctly.
 We also extend all properties of the `View` component to it.
 This component have accessibility attributes configured.
 Below we add some properties for it:

 | Property           | Description                                                                              | Default         | Platform |
 | ------------------ | ---------------------------------------------------------------------------------------- | --------------- | -------- |